Orthopaedic Clinical Research Center

 The Orthopaedic Clinical Research Center (OCRC) is a newly established effort to centralize research activities, elevate the quality and efficiency of research studies, and provide education and enrichment opportunities for Department of Orthopaedic Surgery faculty, research staff, and trainees.

-Led by faculty director Rick Wright, MD, the early efforts of the OCRC include:
+The early efforts of the OCRC include:

 - Recruiting a clinical epidemiologist, Elizabeth Yanik, PhD, to assist with research design, allowing department researchers to ensure methodologically for rigorous clinical research projects.